When is a commercial building permit required?

-To apply for a commercial building permit, please visit the construction permit desk located at the “Zoning and Permitting” entrance on the south side of City Hall.
+To apply for a commercial building permit, please visit the construction permit desk located at the Permits and Revenue Office on the south side of City Hall.
 The plan review process varies based on the scope of work.
-Interior renovation permits are customarily reviewed within 3-10 business days depending on the size and scope of work, building additions are customarily reviewed within 10 business days.
+Interior renovation permits are customarily reviewed within 3-10 business days depending on the size and scope of work.
+Building additions are customarily reviewed within 10 business days.

 Licensed Contractors: Please bring your Trade Card, Business License and state issued ID (e.g. driver’s license).

 Property Owners: Please bring your state issued ID (e.g. driver’s license).
 You will need to sign an affidavit certifying that you are responsible for the project.

 Required Application Documents: The following documents are required for the permitting process.
 You can fill these out before you visit us, or we can assist you once you arrive.

 Commercial Building Permit Application

 Associated Documents: The following documents may also be required, depending on the nature of your permit request.
 You can complete these when you visit after speaking with one of our permit technicians.